 Privacy and Security

 Security compliance should be at top-of-mind when building any fintech app.
-Moreover, the financial sector is highly susceptible to data breaches alongside the rising data leak costs.
-To ensure security compliance, your solution must be integrated with robust authentication and authorization systems.
+Moreover, the financial sector is highly susceptible to data breaches alongside rising data leak costs.
+To ensure security compliance, your fintech app must be integrated with robust authentication and authorization systems.
 Biometric and two-factor authentication are the go-to security options.
 Thorough testing, API security, and payment blocking will also keep hackers at bay.

 Payment Gateway Integration

 To enable cashless transactions, your solution must rely on some payment mechanisms.
 Ready-made payment gateways will allow your app to process transactions via Stripe, PayPal, or Braintree.
 Bank APIs also empower applications with financial services with no hassle of having your own banking license.